vladsendrix/map-movie/README.md

 ## Use Cases

-- Netflix
+- Netflix ( a netflix like project can use our api for the backend)
-- IMDB
+- IMDB ( a movie review website can use our review and user logic for the backend)
-- Self hosted movie library
+- Self hosted movie library ( a plex clone can use our api and relations
-- Film Studies Research
+- Film Studies Research ( the movie category and oscars implementation can be useful for a project like this)
-- Film Festival Programming
+- Film Festival Programming ( with a watchlist implemented, the project can make use of it for future movie programming)